fabricjs/fabric.js/src/LayoutManager/README.md

 - target, the group we are performing a layout onto and that will be modified
 - targets, the objects partecipating in the layout operation, that will be modified

-Other properties change with the type
+Other properties change with the type of performLayout

 this is the call flow:

 performLayout -> onBeforeLayout -> getLayoutResult -> commitLayout -> onAfterLayout

+The flow has the following goals/features:

+- alerting the user a layout ends and finish
+- subscribe to object events in order to continue layouting later
+- calculate group new size and position
+- move the objects to their new position relative to the group center.

 **Note**: the option `objectsRelativeToGroup` is related to restoring a group from serialization and should be removed.
 Object should be eventually normalized in the from Object function or we should ask why do we want to perform a layout if the group has been saved with the layout properties already calculated.